-Two (2) weeks prior to the recording of the final plat the subdivider shall submit a report by a professional engineer regarding the location of the ground water table and subsurface soil and rock conditions as determined pursuant to Section 16.23(7)(a)13. of these ordinances.
+Two (2) weeks prior to the recording of the final plat the subdivider shall submit a report by a professional engineer regarding the location of the ground water table and subsurface soil and rock conditions as determined pursuant to MGO Sec.
+16.23(7)(a)13.
 Where the ground water table is equal to or less than nine (9) feet from the proposed street centerline elevation the subdivider shall place the following note on the plat: